 Free Backlink Checker by Ahrefs

-“With the world's biggest index of live backlinks (over 15 trillion), Ahrefs Backlink Checker will show you the most complete backlink profile for any website,” according to their website.
-Touting the second most active web crawler after Google — an incredible claim to fame — this backlink checker can be searched by exact URL, path, domain, and subdomain, depending on the free or premium versions.
+Touting the second most active web crawler after Google — an incredible claim to fame — Ahrefs Backlink Checker can be searched by exact URL, path, domain, and subdomain, depending on the free or premium versions, creating a complete backlink profile of any site.

 One of the most used backlink tools for SEO is Ubersuggest, which was acquired by digital marketer and founder of Kissmetrics Neil Patel.
 This digital marketing tool allows you to search by exact URL and domain with and without its subdomains.
 It also offers advanced link filtering and displays the domain score, backlinks (specifying nofollow links), referring domains, and organic monthly traffic.